ivg1/morsecode_translator/README.md

 # morsecode_translator

-This is a website I made to translate morse code to english.
+This is a website I made to translate morse code to english and vice versa.

 Currently supports:
 - International morsecode